dortania/Getting-Started-With-ACPI/Laptops/trackpad-methods/manual.md

 ## Enabling Trackpad

 Often times, the I2C devices check to see if they are running in Windows before enabling themselves.
 Similarly to the `GPI0` device, these devices contain a `_STA` method.

-For example, this is the I2C1 device below:
+::: details _STA Example (Optional)

 ![](../../images/Laptops/trackpad-md/I2C1.png)